Is Peaks Social Club the Next Big Thing in the Dallas Poker Scene?

 Peaks has 11 tables set up and the room is spacious, so if the place fills up there'll still be room to maneuver.
 There is also an attached separate area to play video games, have a drink, or just relax and wait to get into a game.

-The card room is new and working on getting noticed in Dallas.
+The card room has been around for a while but is working on getting noticed in Dallas under new ownership.
 Only 1-2 low-stakes games run throughout the day presently.
 But the goal is to build up the club over time to get it to a point where all the tables are full.

 Peaks is owned by local poker players who are passionate about the Dallas poker community.
 They understand the challenges of trying to lure players away from TCH, a major brand in the state that has six locations, including two major rooms in the Dallas-Fort Worth area.